Tom and Jerry: A Nutcracker Tale: Plot

 After watching The Nutcracker, Jerry and his ward Tuffy find themselves pulled into the story by a magic miracle.
 The stage transforms into a wintry wonderland where the toys all enjoy a dinner feast.
-However, the magic also affects Tom and the other cats, led by the King of the Cats, who ruin the feast and trap the toys while Jerry, a decoration named Paulie the pixie, and a toy horse named Nelly, who can only speak when someone pulls her string, try to stop them, but end up shot out of a cannon and blasted far away.
-Tom traps a Ballerina toy in a cage and brings her to the King of the cats as a trophy.
+However, the magic also affects Tom and the other cats, led by the King of the Cats, who raid the feast and trap the toys while Jerry, a decoration named Paulie the pixie, and a toy horse named Nelly, who can only speak when someone pulls her string, try to stop them, but end up shot out of a cannon and blasted far away.

+Tom traps the music box Ballerina toy in a cage and brings her to the King of the cats.
 When the King of the Cats learns that Jerry will not give up until the kingdom is reclaimed, he has Tom form a posse to destroy him.
 At the Ballerina Toy's urging, Tuffy secretly follows the cats to warn Jerry.
 Jerry, Tuffy, and their new friends decide to follow a star to meet the Toy Maker, the person who created the toys, and seek his aid.
-Tom chases them through several magical realms and during the journey Nelly is captured by the cats and is forced to tell them where the others are headed, leaving her discouraged at her betrayal.
-The remaining three make it to the Toy Maker and he fixes Paulie, who suffered damage during the journey, a makes him a real toy.
+Tom chases them through several magical realms, and during the journey, Nelly is captured by the cats and is forced to tell them where the others are headed, leaving her discouraged at her betrayal.
+The remaining three make it to the Toy Maker and he fixes Paulie, who suffered damage during the journey, then makes him a real toy.

 The Toy Maker warns that if Jerry cannot reclaim his kingdom before the sun fully rises in the morning, the cats will control of the kingdom forever and he gives them a key that allows them to awaken an army of toy soldiers.
 The three depart with their new army to take back the kingdom.
 When the cats attempt to escape the army of toy soldiers, the Ballerina frees herself and the other toys from captivity and leads them in an army against the Cat King.
 When Tom traps Jerry and Tuffy in his mouth, Nelly returns and breaks them out.
-Jerry chases the cats out of the kingdom and back to the real world just before the sun finishes rising.
+Jerry chases the cats out of his kingdom and back outside into the real world just before the sun finishes rising.
 However, a wall damaged by the battle collapses, and Nelly sacrifices herself to push Jerry and the Ballerina Toy out of the way.
 The magic miracle returns and restores Nelly, and allows her to speak without her string.

-The events of the story are revealed to be a play witnessed by the Ballerina from the Nutcracker and the Toymaker.
+The events of the whole movie are revealed to be a play witnessed by the Ballerina from the Nutcracker and Santa Claus/Toymaker.